iasad12/whatsapptranscripttopdf/README.md

   Automatically generates statistics including:
   - Total number of messages.
   - Message counts per sender.
+  - Chat duration (in days).
+  - Longest chat streak.
   - Monthly distribution of messages displayed as a bar chart (using [Chart.js](https://www.chartjs.org/)).

 - **Print to PDF:**
   Use your browser's print functionality to save the rendered chat transcript (with statistics) as a PDF file.

 - **File Upload Support:**
-  In addition to pasting the transcript into the text area, you can also upload a `.txt` file containing your WhatsApp transcript.
+  In addition to pasting the transcript into the text area, you can also upload a `.txt` file containing your WhatsApp chat transcript.

 ## How to Use

 1. **Open the Converter:**
-   - Simply open the `index.html` file in your favorite browser.
+   - Simply open the `WhatsApp Chat to PDF Converter.html` file in your favorite browser.

 2. **Input Your Transcript:**
    - **Paste:** Copy your WhatsApp transcript and paste it into the provided text area.